-This post may contain affiliate links, which means that purchasing through those links is a way for your to help support your favorite blogger with no impact on your checkout price.
-I’d never recommend a product I didn’t use and love myself.
+This post may contain affiliate links, which means that purchasing through those links is a way for you to help support your favorite blogger with no impact on your checkout price.
+I’d never recommended a product I didn’t use and love myself.

-The thing that you have to know about vintage tablecloths is that they are often roughly shower curtain sized.
+The thing that you have to know about vintage tablecloths is that they are often roughly showered curtain size.
 You also need to know that because you’ll be sewing the tabs (those fabric loops that connect to the rod) at whatever interval you want, you can make a tablecloth fit a shower.

 You may have to hem, and that is ok.

 The advantage of using a vintage tablecloth is that they are pre-washed and thus preshrunk, they are often inexpensive (though I have passed up many a gem printed with giant roses that were just a bit too much for my budget), and they are probably not being used as a tablecloth.
 Also, a tablecloth is already hemmed, most likely, which means your sewing project will be completed in no time.

 In addition to a vintage tablecloth, you need double fold bias tape (which you probably can score for not that much at a second-hand store, or new via Amazon.
 This is a long strip of fabric that is folded hot-dog style twice, and the edges are treated so they won’t fray.
 It is a small price to pay for a really easy tab solution.
 You could absolutely use something like a hemp rope, gingham ribbon (melt the cut edges with a lighter carefully, just a touch) or you could make your own fabric tabs.

 Vintage tablecloth (that links to new and used ones on Amazon)